UMN-EDA/RTA-simulator/README.md

 #### PreprocessGDS mode
 The preprocessGDS mode is to read a GDS file and generate a parsed emissivity matrix that is stored in the .npz file.
+Please modify SolverParams with the layers of the GDS.
+The layers must be defined and mapped to RTA_simulator layers.
+Refer config/README for details.

 ```
 Usage: ThermalAnalyzer preprocessGDS [-h] (-j JSONFILE | -g GDSFILE) -o OUTDIR